• Skip to primary navigation

 Uber Eats Cancellation Rate – How It Works

-Uber vaguely claims that your cancellation rate matters, although they don’t provide any specifics about how high your cancellation rate can be before you risk deactivation.
-Instead, they simply provide a generic statement that canceling orders slows things down and forces customers to wait for their food.
-This is in stark contrast to an app like DoorDash, which makes clear that if your cancellation rate falls too low, you will be subject to deactivation.
+For a long time, Uber vaguely claimed that your cancellation rate mattered, although they didn’t provide any specifics about how high your cancellation rate could be before you risked deactivation.
+Instead, they simply provided a generic statement that canceling orders slows things down and forces customers to wait for their food.
+This was in stark contrast to an app like DoorDash, which makes clear that if your cancellation rate falls too low, you will be subject to deactivation.

 The reason you don’t want to do this is that if you do, Uber Eats or the restaurant loses money.
 If you cancel an order after you’ve picked it up, you end up keeping the food and no one else can deliver the order.
 But if you cancel an order before you’ve picked it up, it’ll get sent to another driver who can complete the order.